 Germany’s Modern Architecture

 Tourism poster promoting Germany’s new developments in architecture.
 Fascist architectural design took inspiration from Ancient Rome and was intended to serve as awe-inspiring references to the great classical world as well as an expression of the regime’s infallible might.
 Taking the form of Stripped Neoclassicism in Germany as typified by Albert Speer’s works, its buildings were deliberately designed to be austere, intimidating and larger-than-life in order to project authority, commanding both fear and awe in equal parts from its beholders.
 Through its synthesis of modernism and classicism, the style sought to articulate a powerful political ethos oriented towards the future yet equally grounded in tradition.
 This ethos is best encapsulated in a redevelopment plans for Berlin, which would be renamed Germania.
-The Third Reich’s future intended capital was intended as a great Wagnerian spectacle that would capture the glory of the Reich for a thousand years to come.
-These plans never came to fruition with Germany’s defeat in the war.
+Speer’s architecture is sometimes described as being ‘Wagnerian’, reflecting the grandiose and monumental scale of Richard Wagner’s operas, which employed mythological, heroic and epic themes, often drawing from Germanic and Norse legends.
+The Third Reich’s intended future capital was indeed conceived as a great Wagnerian spectacle that would capture the glory of this Germanic Reich for a thousand years to come.
+These plans never came to fruition with Germany’s defeat in the war, yet strives have been made towards its resurrection digitally.

-The Reichsautobahn is the perfect example of such centrally planned, culture-oriented public works emblematic of fascist regimes, focused on granting their citizens a spiritually fulfilling experience through their national environment and its appreciation.
+The Reichsautobahn is a perfect example of such centrally planned, culture-oriented public works emblematic of fascist regimes, focused on endowing their citizens with a spiritual connection to the nation through experiencing its environment.
 A central purpose for the Reichsautobahn, aside from simply serving as logistical infrastructure, was to unify the nation by enabling Germans to explore Germany and its natural beauty.
 Landscaping was essential to the planned nationwide highway system, calling on architects, rural planners, ecologists and plant sociology experts to contribute to the project.
 Native vegetation was to be preserved across the nation with the intent of providing travelers within the Reich a genuine experience of the landscape.
 Such radically forward-thinking ideas about environmentalism, its relationship to human welfare and the regime’s commitment to elevate the spiritual livelihood of its citizens are an oft-overlooked aspect of fascist ideology.

 Free shipping on orders over $50!